If you're looking for some DIY ideas to build a dragon fruit trellis in containers then check out this following

 Chemically treated wood may not be the best idea for dragon fruit posts.
 They may release toxic chemicals into the soil.
 Pine, red wood, yellow lumbar work well.
 Pressure treated wood or bamboo is also good.

 Wood holds some moisture so the dragon fruit air roots can latch on & enjoy.
 In some climate however wood may rot & fail after some years.
 So you'll need to replace them if need be.

 PVC plumbing pipes also work as supporting poles.
-You may want to block the open ends so small insects won't come inside or reproduce it in.
+You may want to block the open ends so small insects won't come inside or reproduce in it.

 Some folks wrap a PVC wrapper around a wooden post to prevent early rotting.
 A PVC + cement mix can work.
 It makes the overall weight a bit heavier & the post more sturdy.